-Lucia was, for five days of the week, one of those unhappy art school graduates who sit in obscure rooms of the gallery, making sure that human beings didn't come too close to the celestial canvas of Art.
+Lucia was, for five days of the week, one of those unhappy art school graduates who sat in obscure rooms of the gallery, making sure that human beings didn't come too close to the celestial canvas of Art.
 But this was the first morning of her weekend, and Lucia was on her way to the Gran Caffè for a cornetto al miele and a cappuccino.
 She had an idea floating around in her head about a story she wanted to write.
 It was about angels, Dante's bread of angels, and about a Florentine girl who spent her time staring at frescoes in the San Marco Museum.
-She wanted to write about the impossible distance between what Dante saw and what a Florentine girl might see today.
-She brought her iPad along, just in case she was visited by a Muse.
+She wanted to write about the difference between what Dante saw and what a Florentine girl might see today.
+She brought her iPad along, just in case she saw a way of exploring the idea.

 Gianluca watched her closely, and was happy to see she picked an outer table, several meters in front of him on his right.
 She looked squarely at him, and smiled as she sat down.
-The weight of earthly density worked as she knew it would, lifting and dropping the small half-circles into the perfect angle as she settled in a rattan chair.
+Gravity set the small half-circles into the perfect angle as she settled in a rattan chair.

 Perhaps some day she'd work in one of the coveted galleries.
 She was much better-looking than Parmigianino's Turkish Slave, with her fan and the sly smile that still creeps into the lips of the finest nymphs of Parma.
-Or at least she could stare at da Vinci's Head of a Girl.
+She was more like Michelangelo’s La Scapigliata, with her chaotic hair and downcast eyes.
+One critics said that her eyes “see through the filter of an inner state, rather than receive immediate impressions from the outside world.”
 Some day Gianluca would realize that she was the finest work of all.

 She could feel his eyes through the grey fabric.